gravity-doc/gravity-doc.github.io/jobs.md

 # Job submission

 **Gravity** uses PBS to manage jobs.
 This page provides basic usage of the PBS commands.

-For detailed information please 自行百度。
+## Example scripts
+See [this section](https://gravity-doc.github.io/samples/) for example job scripts.

 ## Queues